 Vimeo is home to the world’s most imaginative video creators and the hundreds of millions of viewers who love them.
 Vimeo empowers over 50 million creators with the tools they need to host, share and sell videos in the highest quality possible.
 Also a leading online entertainment destination, Vimeo now reaches viewers in over 150 countries who can watch content anytime, on nearly every Internet-connected device.
 Founded in 2004 and based in New York City, Vimeo, Inc. is an operating business of IAC (NASDAQ: IAC).

-all3media Contact
+all3media International Contact

 Rachel Glaister | rachel.glaister@all3media.com